mbridak/not1mm/README.md

 ### Prerequisites

-not1mm requires PyQt5 and libportaudio2.
+not1mm requires Python 3.9+, PyQt5 and libportaudio2.
 You should install these through your distribution's package manager before continuing.

 ### Common recipes for Ubuntu and Fedora